videojs/videojs-contrib-hls/README.md

     - [Best RESOLUTION variant] OR [Best BANDWIDTH variant] OR [inital playlist in manifest]

 ## Release History
+- 0.7.0: convert the HLS plugin to a tech
 - 0.6.0:
   - Refactor playlist loading
   - Add testing via karma